DevOps Best Practices and KPIs

 Best Practices

-- Frequent code commits — small incremental changes are easier to integrate than large, infrequent ones.
+- Small incremental changes are easier to manage and integrate than large or infrequent commits.

 03Continuous Testing